grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 The third and final relabeling step which uses the `labeldrop` action would remove the `instance` label from the set of labels.

-So, after filtering down the samples passed through the exported receiver, the two resulting metrics would then be propagated to each receiver passed in the `forward_to` argument.
+So, in this case, the initial set of metrics passed to the exported receiver were filtered down to just
 ```
 metric_a{host = "localhost/development", __address__ = "localhost", app = "backend"}	2
 metric_a{host = "cluster_a/production",  __address__ = "cluster_a", app = "backend"}	9
 ```

+The two resulting metrics will then be propagated to each receiver defined in the `forward_to` argument.

 ## Arguments